rubrikinc/terraform-aws-polaris-cloud-native-customer-managed-exocompute/README.md

 - [Rubrik Polaris Provider for Terraform](https://github.com/rubrikinc/terraform-provider-polaris) - provides Terraform functions for Rubrik Security Cloud (Polaris)
 - [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - Needed for Terraform to authenticate with AWS

+This module is designed to be run from a network where the EKS cluster can be accessed.
+By default, this module blocks public access to the EKS APIs.
+When public access is enabled the Rubrik RSC IPs are whitelisted in the EKS cluster.
+This will not allow Internet access from where `terraform` command is being run.
+Ensure that the `aws_exocompute_public_access_admin_cidr` variable is set to allow the network where the `terraform` command is being run to access the cluster.
+Alternatively run this Terraform inside of AWS on a subnet with routing/VPC endpoint access to the EKS API.
+It is the Kubernetes provider (aka the `kubectl` command) that needs network access to the EKS cluster APIs.

 ## Usage

 ```hcl